shamrin/codeblocks/README.md

 # codeblocks

-Extract and process code blocks from markdown files.
+Extract and process code blocks from Markdown files.
+Now you can keep code examples automatically:

+* formatted (e.g. using [black][] for Python)
+* type checked
+* unit tested
+* linted
+* etc

 # Examples